 - Make rangoli: Rangoli is one of the main parts of Diwali decoration.
 It is often drawn at the entrance of the gate.
 So, decorate your home entrance by drawing beautiful & colourful rangoli.
 You can easily purchase rangoli colours during the Diwali season.

 - Place diyas and candles: Placing diyas and candles at the entrance of your home will add more charm to your Diwali decoration.
 Diyas & candles will banish darkness and make the entrance bright and attractive.

 Light Decoration for Diwali Outside Your Home

 Diwali is the festival of lights.
-You cannot imagine this festival without the use of lights, diyas, and candles.
-Lights are the most important decoration of home during Diwali.
+Thus, you cannot imagine this festival without the use of lights, diyas, and candles.
+Lights are the most important decoration of a home during Diwali.
 Here are some tips for light decoration for Diwali for the outside of your home.

 - Place diyas and candles on the wall, windows, doors, and terrace.

 - Use string lights or LED diyas for making your home more bright and beautiful.